yokotak0527/kensho-legacy/README.md

 - Simple and easy validation of values.
 - Apply multiple validation rules for one value.
-- Adjust the value before validation.
+- Apply filteres to the value before validation.
 - Addition of your custom validation rules.

 ## Install